apivideo/api.video-documentation/reference/create-and-manage-webhooks.md

   </Step>
   <Step title="Check the response">

-  When this webhook subscription is created, sends a signature secret in a `201` response, with a similar body:
+  When this webhook subscription is created, api.video returns a signature secret in a `201` response, with a response body similar to this:

   <br/>